ndunnett/cs2-config/README.md

 > If you have CS2 open you will need to restart it for this change to apply.

 ## NVIDIA Profile Inspector ([website](https://nvidiaprofileinspector.com))
+Profile Inspector is an alternative to the "Manage 3D Settings" page in NVIDIA Control Panel for changing game profile settings.
+Once set, you can export/import profiles to make configuration from a clean install quicker and easier.

 Editing the "Counter-strike 2" profile, starting from default settings:

 | Setting                          | Value                      |